wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

 Note that the downloaded data is stored in directories named after the topic the WIS2 Notification was published on.

-## Exercise 5: removing subscriptions from the wis2downloader
+## Removing subscriptions from the wis2downloader

 Next, log back in to the wis2downloader container: